Ch0wW/docker-hlds-won2-1016/README.md

 ### Why this docker ?

-There are a few communities around the World that still play older Counter-Strike 1.5 builds online.
-However, I have noticed that some Linux distributions are not friendly with this version of HLDS due to potential library incompatibilities, and may instantly crash upon starting.
+There are a few communities around the World that still play the betas of Counter-Strike online.
+However, I have noticed that community-wise, noone took time to create an easy way to create servers in a matters of seconds.
+As a result, creating a server is messy and unreliable, which is not really a good way to bring new players.

-A workaround was found since then, but I still wanted to provide a ready to use image for preservation purposes.
-Since Docker allows creating "*sandboxed*" environments using other versions of Linux, I created this project.
+This project makes sure everyone can try out these versions of Counter-Strike in a very simple and configurable way.

 ### Features
 * Creates a barebones HLDS Environment using Debian (i386), using vanilla files and security patches only when applicable.
 * Server settings can be configured without the requirement of rebuilding the docker image (with the exception of Half-Life 1)
+* Everything is 100% vanilla, with the only exception of the custom masterservers that the community are using.

 ### Included mods
 - Counter-Strike beta 6.1